The "fêtes galantes" in the Louis XV period

 In the 17th century, genre painting, a great Venetian and Flemish tradition, was considered minor.
 They were merely anecdotal scenes of everyday life that did not please the Academy.
 Love scenes had no place among the intellectual elite of the aristocracy.
 It was not until 1717 with the reception piece Pèlerinage à l'île de Cythère by Antoine Watteau (1684-1721) that things changed.
 The Academy, faced with his talent, refused to relegate him to a minor genre and decided to create the genre of the fête galante.

-The aim is to represent a moment of social idleness of the aristocracy in a rural setting.
-In addition, the notion of seduction is strongly present.
-Antoine Watteau no longer depicts everyday life but a lightness that appeals to both private individuals, from whom most of the funding comes, and the government-appointed Académie des Beaux-Arts.
+The idea is to depict a moment of social idleness among the aristocracy in a rural setting.
+Added to this is the strongly present notion of seduction.
+Antoine Watteau no longer depicts everyday life alone, but a lightness that appeals both to private individuals, from whom most of the funding comes, and to the government-appointed Académie des Beaux-Arts.

 But what distinguishes the fête galante from another scene of aristocratic life?
 The theme of passionate love in bucolic settings is a pretext for being bold and original in the composition of the work.
 The artists play on the modernity of the clothes while integrating them into the timelessness of the place.
 Watteau's works illustrate the fashions that were contemporary to him.
 Art historians will call the pleats in the back of French dresses of the period "Watteau's pleats" following his precise descriptions.
 These clothes show the high status of the protagonists.
 This allows the aristocrats to recognize themselves in these idle and delicate scenes.